Victorian Health Incident Management System (VHIMS)

 The Victorian Health Incident Management System (VHIMS) is a standardised dataset for the collection and classification of clinical, occupational health and safety (OH&S) incidents, near misses and hazards.
 Incident information collected in VHIMS helps to drive local and statewide improvements in quality, safety and patient experience.

-VHIMS was established in 2009 by the Department of Health and Human Services (the Department).
+VHIMS was established in 2009 by the then Department of Health and Human Services.
 The Victorian Agency for Health Information (VAHI) took over responsibility for VHIMS in 2017.
-VAHI now coordinates VHIMS in collaboration with the Department, Safer Care Victoria (SCV) and importantly, Victorian public health services.
+VAHI now coordinates VHIMS in collaboration with other divisions of the department, SCV and Victorian public and community health services.

 For more information on VHIMS, please email [email protected].